AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Types.md

 # Types

 The Sequential Data Store (SDS) stores streams of events and provides convenient ways to find and associate events.
-Events are stored in streams, called SdsStreams.
-An SdsType defines the shape or structure of the event and how to associate events within the SdsStream.
+Events are stored in SdsStreams (or streams).
+An SdsType (or type) defines the shape or structure of the event and how to associate events within the stream.

-SdsTypes can define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or they can define complex types using SdsTypes.
-You can define complex, nested types using the Properties collection of an SdsType.
+Define simple atomic types, such as integers, floats, strings, arrays, and dictionaries, or complex or nested types using the [Properties collection of types](#sdstypeproperty).

-An SdsType used to define an SdsStream must have a Key.
-A Key is a Property, or a combination of Properties that constitute an ordered, unique identity.
-The Key is ordered, so it functions as an index; it is known as the Primary Index.
-While a timestamp (DateTime) is a very common type of Key, any type that can be ordered is permitted.
-Other indexes (secondary indexes), are defined in the SdsStream.
+An SdsType used to define an SdsStream must have a key.
+A key is a [Property, or a combination of Properties](#sdstypeproperty) that constitutes an ordered, unique identity.
+If the key is ordered so it functions as an index, it is known as the *primary index*.
+While a timestamp (``DateTime``) is a very common type of key, any type that can be ordered is permitted.
+Other indexes (secondary indexes) are defined in the stream.
 For more information, see [Indexes](xref:sdsIndexes).

-When defining a type, consider how the events will be represented in a stream.
-The SdsType defines each event in the stream.
-An event is a single unit whose properties have values that relate to the index; that is, each property of an SdsType event is related to the event's index.
+When defining an SdsType, consider how the events will be represented in a stream as the type defines each event in a stream.
+An event is a single unit whose properties have values that relate to the index; that is, each property of a type event is related to the event's index.
 Each event is a single unit.

-An SdsType is referenced by its identifier or Id field.
-SdsType identifiers must be unique within a Namespace.
+An SdsType is referenced by its identifier or ``Id`` field.
+SdsType identifiers must be unique within a namespace.

 An SdsType can also refer other SdsTypes by using their identifiers.
 This enables type re-usability.
 Nested types and base types are automatically created as separate types.
 For more information, see [Type Reusability](#type-reusability).

-SdsTypes define how events are associated and read within a collection of events, or SdsStream.
+SdsTypes define how events are associated and read within a collection of events (SdsStream, that is).
 The read characteristics when attempting to read non-existent indexes, indexes that fall between, before or after existing indexes, are determined by the interpolation and extrapolation settings of the SdsType.
-For more information about read characteristics see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).
+For more information about read characteristics, see [Interpolation](xref:sdsReadingData#interpolation) and [Extrapolation](xref:sdsReadingData#extrapolation).

 SdsTypes are immutable.
-After an SdsType is created, its definition cannot change.
-An SdsType must be deleted and recreated if the definition is incorrect.
+After a type is created, its definition cannot be updated.
+A type must be deleted and recreated if the definition is incorrect.
-In addition, the SdsType may be deleted only if no streams, stream views, or types reference it.
+In addition, a type may be deleted only if no streams, stream views, or other types reference it.

-Only SdsTypes used to define SdsStreams or SdsStreamViews are required to be added to the Sequential data store.
+Only the SdsTypes that are used to define SdsStreams or SdsStreamViews are required to be added to the SDS.
-SdsTypes that define Properties or base types are contained within the parent SdsType and are not required to be added to the Data Store independently.
+SdsTypes that define [Properties](#sdstypeproperty) or base types are contained within the parent type so they don't need to be added to the SDS independently.

+## SdsType fields and properties table
-The following table shows the required and optional SdsType fields.
+The table below lists required and optional fields in an SdsType.
 Fields that are not included are reserved for internal SDS use.
-See  [Search in SDS](xref:sdsSearching) for limitations on search.
+For limitations on search, see [Search in SDS](xref:sdsSearching).
 <a name="typepropertiestable"></a>
 | Property          | Type                   | Optionality | Searchable | Details |
 |-------------------|------------------------|-------------|---------|---------|